mui/material-ui/docs/src/pages/components/expansion-panels/expansion-panels.md

 [An expansion panel](https://material.io/archive/guidelines/components/expansion-panels.html) is a lightweight container that may either stand alone or be connected to a larger surface, such as a card.

-> **Note:** Expansion panels are no longer documented in the Material Design documentation.
+> **Note:** Expansion panels are no longer documented in the [Material Design guidelines](https://material.io/), but Material-UI will continue to support them.

 ## Accessibility